thenickdude/wacom-driver-fix/Readme-manual-installation.md

 Copy the ConsumerTouchDriver file from the zip you downloaded and paste it over the ConsumerTouchDriver file you see there, enter your password to confirm the replacement.

+If you're using macOS Big Sur, we need to move the touch driver into a new folder for it to work properly.
+In Finder go to:

+    /Library/Application Support/Tablet/PenTabletDriver.app/Contents/Resources

+Select the "ConsumerTouchDriver" file and click Edit -> Copy.
+Now go to this folder:

+    /Library/Application Support/Tablet

+Click Edit, then hold down the option/alt key on your keyboard, and you should see the "Paste" menu item change into "Move item here", click that one, and enter your password to confirm the move.

 **We're done installing patches**, so back in the terminal, run:

     launchctl load -w /Library/LaunchAgents/com.wacom.pentablet.plist

 After installing, follow the "post-install instructions" section to set the permissions properly.
+Especially note that for touch support on Big Sur, you'll definitely need to remove the old entry for ConsumerTouchDriver from the Accessibility section if it is already there.

 ### Intuos 3 and Cintiq 1st gen tablets